Rubberazer/iec61850_SCL_toolkit/README.md

 # iec61850_SCL_toolkit

-A few humble Python script that I use at work to extract variables from SCL files.
+A few humble Python scripts that I use at work to extract variables from SCL files.
-Put together in a rush and clunky as hell, but it seems to do the job.
+Put together in a rush and clunky as hell, but they seem to do the job.

 No external dependencies, only the Python standard lib.

-Supports all the SCL formats e.g. .icd, .cid. iid and .scd, if there are several IEDs into an scd file, it will extract all of them.
+Support all the SCL formats e.g. .icd, .cid. iid and .scd, if there are several IEDs into an scd file, it will extract all of them.

 ## USAGE